 - use of networks – the product or service works well through direct sales and contacts

-- multi-skilling – the CEO is also the cleaner, teams and defined roles come later.
+- multi-skilling (for example, the CEO is also the cleaner).

 'Business angels' invest in new or expanding businesses.
 They're usually involved in the business, either directly or as a mentor.

-- can contribute their business skills and contacts to benefit a new business.
+- contribute their business skills and contacts to benefit a new business.

-Business Angels Pty Ltd and Angel Investment Network provide registers where private investors and businesses can find each other.
+Business Angels and the Angel Investment Network (AIN) have investor registers where private investors and businesses can find each other.
 For a fee, the needs of the business are matched with the private investor's criteria.

-Angel Investment Network has a short fundraising course consisting of four modules that provide information on the steps involved in gaining funding, mistakes to avoid and best practice guidelines.
-This site also contains other helpful information and templates to support small business fundraising efforts.
+AIN Learn has a series of short courses for businesses on the steps involved in gaining funding, mistakes to avoid and best practice guidelines.
+This site also has other helpful information and templates to support small business fundraising efforts.

-Venture capital is high-risk capital directed towards new or young businesses with prospects of rapid growth and high rates of return.
+Venture capital is high-risk investment in new or young businesses that are seen to have the potential for rapid growth and high rates of return.

-- the research and development of a business idea
+- research and development of a business idea

 - early stage businesses